The Ten Commandments (1956 film): Popularity and legacy

 For decades, a showing of The Ten Commandments was a popular fundraiser among revivalist Christian Churches, while the film was equally treasured by film buffs for DeMille's "cast of thousands" approach and the heroic acting.

 In a 1970s interview, Anne Baxter stated, "It's on TV every Easter.
 I advise sitting down with a big box of chocolates, a jug of white wine, and a loaf of freshly baked bread.
 I do it that way and I still love this last gasp of Hollywood excessiveness."
 In 1976, Yvonne De Carlo remembered she agreed with DeMille when, while they were making the film, he told her that "a religious picture will last forever."

-Martin Scorsese later said it was one of his favorite films, writing in 1978 that:
+Film director Martin Scorsese said it was one of his favorite films, writing in 1978 that:

 I like De Mille: his theatricality, his images.
 I've seen The Ten Commandments maybe forty or fifty times.
 Forget the story—you've got to—and concentrate on the special effects, and the texture, and the color.
 For example: The figure of God, killing the first-born child, is a green smoke; then on the terrace, while they're talking, a green dry ice just touches the heel of George Reeves or somebody, and he dies.
 Then there's the reel Red Sea, and the lamb's blood of the Passover.
 De Mille presented a fantasy, dream-like quality on film that was so real, if you saw his movies as a child, they stuck with you for life.

-Metallica were inspired to write their tenth plague of Egypt inspired smash hit "Creeping Death" (1984) after watching the second half of the movie.
-While watching the scene of the final plague killing every Egyptian first-born child, bassist-at-the-time Cliff Burton remarked, "Whoa – it's like creeping death," as the plague was represented by a fog rolling into the Pharaoh's palace in the movie.
-The band liked the sound of "creeping death" and decided to write a song about the plagues, using the phrase as its title.
-The song's chorus also makes use of the film's famous "So let it be written, so let it be done" line.
+American heavy metal band Metallica got the idea for the lyrics of their tenth plague of Egypt-inspired 1984 song "Creeping Death", after watching the second half of the film.
+While watching the scene of the final plague, represented by a green fog appearing out of the moon and rolling across the ground, killing every Egyptian first-born child that got caught in it, bassist-at-the-time Cliff Burton remarked, "Whoa, that's like creeping death!", to which frontman and rhythm guitarist James Hetfield responded, "Whoa, man, write that down, sheer poetry!"
+The band liked the sound of "creeping death" and decided to write a song about the plagues, using the phrase as its title and also incorporating the famous "so let it be written, so let it be done" line into the song's chorus.

 In 1999, film historian Katherine Orrison published her book Written in Stone: Making Cecil B. DeMille's Epic The Ten Commandments, which features recollections of several of the film's cast and crew members.